peatio-net/peatio-net.github.io/index.markdown

     </tbody>
 </table>

-We will do this by using blockchain digital assets and networks for an inflation-proof, transparent and trust-less monetary system.
+In 2015 the Peatio crypto exchange platform was released as an open-source project.
+Helios/Openware took over development of the Peatio project around 2017, and significantly extended and enhanced the platform.

+In 2023 Openware/Yellow developed a proprietory exchange platform and ceased work on th ePeatio/Opendax project.
+The Peatio DAO is dedicated to further developing, maintaining and supporting the Peatio platform as an open-source project.

-Visit our Github repositories to contribute and download Peatio market-making and upstream bots: <a href="https://github.com/peatio-net" target="_blank">https://github.com/peatio-net</a>
+Visit our Github repositories to contribute and download Peatio: <a href="https://github.com/peatio-net" target="_blank">https://github.com/peatio-net</a>

+Join our Telegram Group for updates and to participate in the project: <a href="https://t.me/peatio_dao" target="_blank">https://t.me/peatio_dao</a>